bwu-dart/bwu_polymer_routing/README.md

 class ArticleElement extends PolymerElement with di.DiConsumer {
   ArticleElement.created() : super.created();

-  // articleId and userId are passed in when the view is created/updated on a route change
+  // articleId and userId are passed in when the view is created/updated on a
+  //route change
   @observable String articleId;
   @observable String userId;

-  // isEditMode is set from code below
+  // isEditMode is updated by code below.
   @observable bool isEditMode = false;

   @override